If you suffer from premature ejaculation, kegel exercises are one of the classic ways you can develop better control during sex.

-- Hold a kegel for 5 seconds 10 times.
-Try to relax completely for a couple of seconds between each 5 second kegel.
+- Do a strong kegel squeeze for 5 seconds, 10 times in a row.
+Try to relax completely for 5 seconds between each 5 second squeeze.

 Week 4 onwards

-After 2 or 3 weeks of kegeling every other day you should have a clear idea of where you are at.
-If you found a particular week too difficult, then you can repeat it or go back to the week before.
-There is no race here, and you need to take things at a steady pace.
+After 2 or 3 weeks of kegeling every other day, you should have a clear idea of where you’re at.
+If you found a particular week too difficult, you can repeat it or go back to the week before.

-If you made it through and are starting to feel some control, then you can really start to get creative and mix your kegel exercise routine up.
+If you made it through and are starting to feel some control, you can get creative and mix your kegel exercise routine up.
 Maybe one day copy the idea of the first week, then the second practice day use the format from the third week.

 B) Doing kegel exercises with an erection

 You can practice similar movements as you did before, but with an erection.
-Just don’t do nearly as many.
 It’s up to you how many you do exactly and it will partly depend on your ability to maintain an erection while kegeling.

-1. If you start to feel tense or sore during or after doing kegels exercise, then take time off to let your BC and other pelvic floor muscles recover.
+1. If you start to feel tense or sore during or after doing kegels exercise, take time off to let your pelvic floor muscles recover.

-3. Do not hold the squeeze too tight when kegeling or you could cause yourself an injury.
-It should be tight enough to engage the kegel muscles, but not so tight it takes serious effort and makes you sweat or shake!
+3. Don’t hold the squeeze too tight or you could strain the muscle.
+It should be tight enough to engage the kegel muscles, but not so tight it takes serious effort and feels uncomfortable.

-4. Do not forget to relax in between sets.
+4. Don’t forget to relax in between sets.
 This is an important part of getting the pelvic floor muscles balanced.
-You are not aiming simply for pure muscle strength.
-But a balance between strength of squeezing, tone, control and the ability to relax the muscles at will.
+The aim isn’t pure muscle strength, but a balance between strength, tone, control and the ability to relax the muscles at will.

 Part 3: Putting it all together